 - s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors present and absent; - iii. interests that have been declared by Councillors and non-Councillors with voting rights; - iv. the grant of dispensations, if any, to Councillors and non-Councillors with voting rights; - v. whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A Councillor or a non-Councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - If a member fails throughout six consecutive months to attend any meetings of the Council, or of its Committees or Sub-Committees, they cease to be a member unless they have a statutory excuse or a reason already approved by Council.
-The period begins with the last meeting attended. - w All apologies for absence must sent to the Clerk in advance and be approved and Minuted as such, and a reason given, where appropriate.
-Late arrivals should be recorded and any withdrawals from the meeting on grounds of interest should also be recorded. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors present and absent; - iii. interests that have been declared by Councillors and non-Councillors with voting rights; - iv. the grant of dispensations, if any, to Councillors and non-Councillors with voting rights; - v. whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made.

+- u A Councillor or a non-Councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - If a member fails throughout six consecutive months to attend any meetings of the Council, or of its Committees or Sub-Committees, they cease to be a member unless they have a statutory excuse or a reason already approved by Council.
+The period begins with the last meeting attended. - w All apologies for absence must be sent to the Clerk in writing (email is acceptable) as soon as the member is aware that they will not be in attendance.
+They must be approved and Minuted as such, and a reason given, where appropriate.
+Late arrivals should be recorded and any withdrawals from the meeting on grounds of interest should also be recorded. - X No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.